-Time and Place of Class Meetings: Mandatory on campus two-day simulation experience (in association with NURS 5316) April 19 and 20 at the Smart Hospital.
+Time and Place of Class Meetings: Mandatory on-campus simulation lab experience April 25, 2018 at the Smart Hospital.
 Class will meet weekly online in Blackboard.
-While most class participation is asynchronous, some synchronous online activities may be required (see schedule at end of syllabus for dates/times of web conferences).
+While most class participation is asynchronous, some synchronous online activities may be required.

 Description of Course Content: